zjfong/building-js-iterators-lab/README.md

 *What do you think this means?*

 <details><summary>click for explanation</summary>At line 37 in the test file there was an expectation that an array would have the elements `['a', 'b', 'c', 'd']`.
 But instead it got an empty array!</details>

+### Deliverables

+### Deliverables

+When you wrap up work, edit this README to include your name, a link to the original repository, and a 3-5 sentence reflection on completing this assignment **at the top of the readme**.
+Push your updates to GitHub and add a link to the repo to the "My Work" section of your website!